How to Soundproof a Door

 The door is almost always the weakest point in a room, so learning how to soundproof a door gives you the biggest isolation improvement for the least money.
 The two jobs are sealing the air gaps around the door and adding mass to the door itself.
 Do the sealing first, because gaps leak more sound than the door panel does.

 Remember this is soundproofing (stopping sound transmission), not acoustic treatment.
+If you are still fuzzy on that distinction, what is soundproofing sets out the basics.
 If you want the room to sound better rather than leak less, see acoustic treatment for home studios instead.

 Why doors leak so much sound